lukas-krecan/ShedLock/README.md

 ```

 #### JetStream
-NatsJetStreamLockProvider has some limitations due to how NATS have implemented TTL.
+NatsJetStreamLockProvider has some limitations due to how NATS have implemented TTL, but its still useful for most usecases.

-TTL is currently defined on 'bucket' level, meaning a lockname cannot have multiple lock timings.
-Also 100ms is the smallest lock timing supported.
-Reaping the TTL expired locks cannot be configured in NATS currently,
-so timing is best effort.
+100ms is the smallest lock timing NATS support (currently NatsJetStreamLockProvider will silently increase the values below this to 100ms).
+Reaper timings of TTL expired locks cannot be configured in NATS currently, so timing is best effort.

+Support for LockAtLeastFor is not implemented.
+NatsJetStreamLockProvider will trigger log warning if this setting is used.

+TTL is currently defined on 'bucket' level, meaning a lockname is fixed to a TTL when first encountered.
+So avoid using the same lockname with different timing settings.

+Dont do:
+@SchedulerLock(name = "scheduledTaskName", lockAtMostFor = "5m")
+.. (somewhere else)
+@SchedulerLock(name = "scheduledTaskName", lockAtMostFor = "10m")

+But instead you can do:
+@SchedulerLock(name = "scheduledTaskName-5m", lockAtMostFor = "5m")
+.. (somewhere else)
+@SchedulerLock(name = "scheduledTaskName-10m", lockAtMostFor = "10m")

-Buckets are auto created, but never deleted.
+Buckets are auto created with fixed TTL, but never deleted.
 So any timing changes will require manual deletion of the bucket.
+NatsJetStreamLockProvider will trigger log warning if this mismatch is detected.

 NATS 2.11 should make it possible to define TTL on key level when released... so fingers crossed :D